IBM-Bluemix-Docs/compare-and-comply/formats.md

   - Both programmatic and scanned PDF files are supported.
 Files that have been scanned and processed by an optical character reader (OCR) are also supported.
   - Secure PDFs, which require a password to open, and restricted PDFs, which require a password to edit, cannot be processed.

+## Microsoft Word support
+{: #word}

+Compare and Comply can process Microsoft Word files in the following formats.
+  - DOC (`application/msword`)
+  - DOCX (`application/vnd.openxmlformats-officedocument.wordprocessingml.document`)

 ## Image support
 {: #images}

 Compare and Comply can process image files in the following formats.
-Scanned image files must have a resolution of at least 300 DPI.
   - BMP
   - GIF
   - JPEG